 The little cluster of 18th century houses exhibits that warm, rustic weathering that makes Tuscan style so appealing.
 You can rent an apartment or a whole villa and imagine yourself living the rural version of la dolce vita, the sweet life.
 You can even get married on the property.

 This is Montestigliano.
 Once a farm estate, it was populated with all the labor a very large Tuscan farm needed.
 Today those many 18th century building been restored and turned into an agriturismo, a farm producing foods like the famous Montestigliano olive oil in the midst of visitors eager to get close to the production of the things they put into their mouths.

 The buildings, including the requisite oratorio, a private religious chapel, retain their rustic charm, depite being outfitted inside with all the modern conveniences, including free wi-fi.

-Pictured on the right is one of the buildings, named Casa Virginia (yes, Tuscans have a habit of naming their houses).
+Pictured above is a springtime view of Montestigliano.
+The orange house on the left is named Casa Virginia (yes, Tuscans have a habit of naming their houses).
 There are two apartments upstairs (in the farm days animals inhabited the lower areas and provided warmth, today provided by less aromatic means).
 It sleeps four and the rental rates are quite reasonable, becoming less in the off season, a time when you really should go, as you'll experience the "real" Tuscany then, with all the food and harvest festivals Italians have been enjoying for years.